A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 +351 289 817 024

-A good fish market where you can see, amongst others, the litão, a fish, cured with salt in the sun and is one of the emblematic dishes of Olhão.
-Get there fairly early, as the stalls are packed away by 12.30 pm.
+There is a good fish market where you can see, amongst other things, the litão, a fish cured with salt in the sun and one of the emblematic dishes of Olhão.
+Get there reasonably early; the stalls are packed away by 12.30 pm.

 There is also an excellent fruit and veg market next door.